kozdowy/hack-north-campus/README.md

   * Must be large enough to allow for games like Pong, Snake, Game of Life, Tron, Breakout, potentially Pac-man if multi-coloured
   * Minimum number of pixels: 16x16
   * Split-fold Display -> Will allow us to "create" a 64x64 grid
+  * Potentially do "infinite resolution" by displaying the actual object we want to display as opposed to pixels
+    * Linear actuators in Pong
 * iOS and Android apps to control the arcade machine
   * Hooks in in-turn, potentially over Bluetooth over Wi-Fi
   * Allows selection of game, potentially allow two player if the game allows it